 For bag packers, there are few options for home-stay and guest houses as well.
 They are simple small homes where apart from the hospitality nothing else is lavish.

-Its is pretty easy to travel within the town.
+It’s is pretty easy to travel within the town.
 You can explore on foot (that’s costs nothing and you see it all slowly).
-If you have your own car, you are sorted.
-There are no local buses or app based rides available here.
+Self-driven car takes care of the transport.
+There are no local buses or app-based rides available here.
 The other best way to explore Orchha is a tuk-tuk ride, though many went out of business post lockdown.
 Now you know how you can help local business come back to life.

 Orchha is a small town that still has a touch of village life.
 There are few dhabas only that serve simple meals.
 We did not come across any restaurant.
-But don’t be disheartened.
+However, don’t get disheartened.
 There are little grocery shops, tea joints, and sweet shops.
-Vegertarian food is usually served at all dhabhas.
-Few hotels serve non-veg food.
+All dhabas serve vegetarian food Few hotels serve non-veg food.

 Is Orchha safe?

-The imfamous stories of Chambal dacoits still haunt many parts of MP.
+The infamous stories of Chambal dacoits still haunt many parts of MP.
 As you enter Orchha from the major connecting highways, the wilderness and deserted wastelands might look spooky.
 But don’t worry, it is safe.
-Dacoits do not exist now and highways are well guarded.
-The quaint town of Orchha is absolutely safe for solo travelers, bagpackers and even women.
-Since this is a holy place dedicated to Lord Ram, no theft, eve teasing or communal clashes take place.
+Dacoits do not exist on well-guarded highways.
+The quaint town of Orchha is absolutely safe for solo travelers, backpackers, and even women.
+There have been no reports of theft, eve-teasing, or communal clashes in this holy place.

 How to reach Orchha

-Orchha has recently been included in UNESCO’s tentative list of world heritage sites.
+UNESCO’s tentative list of world heritage sites recently included Orchha in it.
 You can club Khajuraho with Orcha or any other neighboring city like Gwalior or Jhansi.
 Trains from major cities are available till Jhansi which is 17km from Orchha.
 Gwalior is the nearest airport 126 km away.
 Ours was a road trip from Gurugram following this route- Agra Expressway-Morena- Datia-Jhansi-Orchha.
 The 484 km distance took us about 8 hours to reach.